taarifa/TaarifaTraders/README.rst

   vagrant provision

-Connect to the virtual machine and change into the `TaarifaWaterpoints`
+Connect to the virtual machine and change into the `TaarifaTraders`
 folder: ::

   vagrant ssh
-  cd TaarifaWaterpoints
+  cd TaarifaTraders

 You can then continue with the usage section below.
 The ports are automatically forwarded so you can access the API and frontend from your host browser.
-Note that both the `TaarifaAPI` and the `TaarifaWaterpoints` folders in the VM are mounted from the host i.e. changes made on the host are immediately reflected in the VM and vice versa.
+Note that both the `TaarifaAPI` and the `TaarifaTraders` folders in the VM are mounted from the host i.e. changes made on the host are immediately reflected in the VM and vice versa.
 This allows you to work on the code either on the host or in the VM according to your preference.